huggingface/accelerate/docs/source/concept_guides/fsdp_and_deepspeed.md

 ## On Differences in Data Precision Handling

 To discuss the how data precision is handled in both FSDP and Deepspeed, it is instructive to first give an overview of how model parameters are handled in these frameworks.
 Before the model / optimizer parameters are distributed across GPUs, parameter preparation is involved to first "flatten" them to  one-dimensional [`torch.Tensor`](https://pytorch.org/docs/stable/tensors.html#torch-tensor).
-The implementation of FSDP / DeepSpeed varies in the respect of the `dtype` in which these "flattened" parameters are stored, and there are ramifications with regards to how [`torch.Optimizer`](https://pytorch.org/docs/stable/optim.html#module-torch.optim) allocate their `dtypes`.
+The implementation of FSDP / DeepSpeed varies in the respect of the `dtype` in which these "flattened" parameters are stored, and there are ramifications with regards to how [`torch.Optimizer`](https://pytorch.org/docs/stable/optim.html#module-torch.optim) allocate their `dtype`s.
 The table below outlines the processes for both frameworks; the "Local" column indicates the process occurring at a per-gpu level, therefore any memory overheads by upcasting should be understood to be amortized by the number of gpus used.

 <Tip>